kevohm/kevohm/README.md

 Starting new Projects and try to finish them.
 </li>
 <li>
-Currently, I'm working with javascript frameworks to develop Front and Backend of websites.
+Currently, I'm working on optimization of large projects and enhancing load time in web applications.
 </li>
 </ul>
 </div>